loloof64/Chesspresso/README.md

 This is a fork from  BernhardSeybold/Chesspresso, intended to make it lightweight for a use in Android.
 I've done the following main modifications
 * Removed all view components.
+* Modified the FEN.initFromFEN function so that we can bypass the position validation.

 # What Is Chesspresso™?